storageos/storageos.github.io/_docs/install/docker/index.md

 # Overview

-StorageOS can be installed in two ways.
+StorageOS can be installed in one of two ways.

 1. Kubernetes and Docker 1.10 - 1.13 users should use the [container install]({%
 link _docs/install/docker/plugin.md %}).